-If a student is coming from interstate, or overseas to complete a placement in a Queensland school, they must visit a TMR service centre when they arrive in Queensland.
-If they have the required identification documents, TMR can take a photograph and issue a CRN so that an application can be completed and submitted through CHC by the authorised placements officer.
+If a student is coming from interstate, or overseas to complete a placement in a Queensland school and does not have a customer reference number (CRN) from the Queensland Department of Transport and Main Roads (TMR), they must visit a TMR service centre when they arrive in Queensland.
+If they have the required identification documents, TMR can take a photograph and issue a CRN so that an application can be completed online as explained above.